arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 So, what about the rest of the standard library?
 ------------------------------------------------
-One PHP fan might reply to this article with something along the lines of: “so fopen may have serious shortcomings, but that’s just one function out of thousands!”
+One PHP fan might reply to this article with something along the lines of: “so fopen may have serious shortcomings, but that’s only one function out of thousands!”

 Well, yes, but many functions in PHP suffer from similar problems (and some,